Riding rules, signs and safety tips

 - People walking are not to block the path.

-- Bike and scooter riders give way to pedestrians.
+- Bike, wheeled recreational devices and PMD riders give way to pedestrians.

-- Bike riders must slow down and sound bell when approaching pedestrians.
+- Bike and PMD riders must slow down and sound bell when approaching pedestrians.

 - One side is for bike riders, skateboards, roller blades, electric bicycles and scooters.
 The other side is for pedestrians.